A can help you get around but a can do it much easier.

 - This chair has secondary wheel locks and an anti-tipping design to make it safer.
 This is important because tipping is a common concern when it comes to wheelchairs.

 - It’s got 12-inch rugged rear wheels so you can safely navigate trickier terrain.

 - It has an adjustable seatbelt as well as a small storage bag for valuables.

 - It has removable desk arms that increase the ease with which you can transport this wheelchair.
 The desk arms also make using the wheelchair at dining tables and desks much more comfortable.

-- The footrests are adjustable and have heel loops to make them more comfortable.
+- The is adjustable and have heel loops to make them more comfortable.

 What could be improved: